YaleComputerSociety/website/_includes/playbook/Process_Meetings.md

-If you were part of an extracurricular organization before, chances are that you have strong negative feelings about meetings.
-You are totally justified.
-When done wrong, which seems to happen more often than not, meetings are a huge time sink that busy college students just can't afford. **But when done right, meetings are a powerful instrument to coordinate teams and get work done**.
+If you were part of an extracurricular organization before, chances are that you have negative feelings about meetings.
+After all, club meetings, when done wrong, are a huge time sink that busy college students just can't afford.
+However, when done right, meetings are a powerful tool in coordinating a team and making progress.

-### Why meetings matter

-Imagine, for instance, a group of type A college students who decide to work on an extracurricular project together, by coordinating only through a group chat.
-Being high energy and ambitious, the members like to crowd their schedules with many extracurriculars and interesting classes.
-This project will likely face two big problems: first a lack of communication and then a lack of progress.
-To begin, group chats are usually.
-They are easy to.

-Over the years, we have learned that groups with fixed meetings times and a leader on top of their shit.

-We have found, somewhat counterintuitively, that **meetings are one of the reasons why we are able to get things done in our society, despite everybody's busy schedules**.
-That is because meetings enforce accountability and help us keep making progress.
-When we fix a time in the week to get the team together we, are helping each other be on top of their work.
+In our society, we have found that **meetings are one of the reasons why we are able to get things done despite everyone's busy schedules**.
+That is because **meetings enforce accountability and help us get work done**.
+For college students with busy schedules, physical meetings with fixed times are the best way to get everyone on the same page and communicate critical things.
+Let's use an example to justify this point of view.

+## Why meetings matter

+You might have seen this before.
+Image a group of college students who get together to work on a project: hosting a talk with a prestigious Yale alumnus working in tech.
+Knowing that they have a lot to do (ie. invite the speaker, book a venue, provide food, advertise the talk etc) but that none of the work requires them to physically meet, they decide to use just a group chat to coordinate.
+"No meetings", they say.
+After all, **being high energy and ambitious, the members of the group like to crowd their schedules with other clubs and side-projects**, so a remote project gives them the most flexibility, allowing them to work whenever they can.

+Pretty soon they will start running into problems such as poor communication and lack of progress.
+To begin, **group chats are great tools for clubs but usually don't replace actual meetings**, physical or virtual.
+That is because when **talking through a chat we can't guarantee that everyone will pay attention**.
+(Some services, like Slack, try to fix this by adding special types of notifications and the ability to pin messages.
+Even then, it is still up to users to make sure they read the messages.)
+On top of that, delegating and following up on assignments will be equally hard, as it is easier to be ignored over chat or email.
+By the time they realize that weekly meetings are necessary, everybody's agenda is so packed with other responsibilities that conflicts and delays are inevitable.

+**When school work and other responsibilities start to mount, the first thing students delay is work without a strict deadline**, like the talk event in this example.
+So by not setting fixed meetings times when they are compelled by peer pressure to show their progress, they are risking the success of their project.

+# Effective meetings

-**How do we keep our meetings from turning into huge time sink monster?** Glad you asked.
+How do we keep our meetings from turning into huge time sink monster?
+Glad you asked.

-## Hosting effective meetings

-Wait for the meeting to be over and **voice your concerns.**
+### Tips for hosts

+If you are hosting a meeting

-0. **Do your homework.**
+0. **Do your homework**
-Come to the meeting prepared.
+Rule zero for hosting is to come prepared.
+Make sure you have a plan for what is going to be discussed during that time.
+It is good practice to ping the attendees beforehand, reminding them about the meeting and about work they are supposed to have done by then.

-1. **Be mindful of other people's time.**
+1. **Make a list of commitments**
+Once the meeting is done, you will want to know when to follow up about work.

+2. **Ask for attention**
+It's OK to ask people to lower their laptop lids.

+3. **Have a fixed meeting time**, then **start on time and end on time**
 It's a big responsibility to ask your team to take a bit of their day.
 Stick to 30 minutes.
 Start on time, finish on time.

-2. **Keep it under control.**

-3. **Fix a time at the beginning of the project.**
-Demand adhrance.

-4.
+### Tips for participants

+0. **Do your homework.**
+This doesn't apply only to hosts.
+Come prepared for.

+1. Planning, no working
+Unless otherwise noted, plan, don't work.

+2. Be focused

+3. Give feedback

 ### Tips for taking notes